wri/gfw_forest_loss_geotrellis_arcpy_client/readme.md

 Afterwards it launches a SPARK cluster on AWS EMR and runs the GFW tree cover analysis.
 The last step is asynchronous.
 The toolbox exits while the cluster is still running.

 You can monitor progress directly on AWS EMR console.
-Final results will be stored on S3
+Final results will be stored on S3 in your user folder.

-`s3://gfw-files/2018-update/result/treecoverloss_<date_time>/`
+`s3://wri-users/{your user name}/geotrellis/results/treecoverloss_<date_time>/`

 ## Installation and dependencies